Policy 130 - Student Rights and Responsible Conduct

 4.1 Where an informal resolution process referred to in this Appendix 4 at Section 3 is not successful, or where the nature of the Breach of Responsible Conduct case is such that an informal resolution would not be appropriate, the formal process and the steps as outlined below will apply to address the case:

-- the grounds or reasons for the appeal must include one or more of the following with written submissions and documents, if any, in support:
+e. the grounds or reasons for the appeal must include one or more of the following with written submissions and documents, if any, in support: and

 5.2 The filing of an appeal will not stay the implementation of any imposed measures.